silkyjohnson1/FACT0RN/README.md

 1. Wallet
 2. Python 3
-3. Put it all togehter
+3. Put it all together

 First, we need a node running.
 See the installation section.
 Once you have your node running here's how to create a wallet, generate an address and extract the scriptPubKey value that will allow you to earn mining rewards.

-From the projects root folder:
+From the project's root folder:

 ```
 src/factorn-wallet  -wallet=<wallet name>  -descriptors create